The Importance of Cooking With Kids

-There are many benefits to teaching your child how to cook at a young age – aside from learning an important life skill.
-It gives them confidence by teaching them how to properly use a knife, it teaches them to follow a recipe and understand measurements, it helps them to better understand nutrition, it expands their palate and makes them more likely to try new things, and it even provides them (and you) quality time spent with family instead of staring at a screen.
+There are many benefits to teaching your child how to cook at a young age.
+Learning is an important life skill, but cooking teaches them many other confidence-boosting skills such as how to properly use a knife, how to follow a recipe and understand measurements, and how nutrition works.
+It can also expand their palate and make them more likely to try new foods.
+Most of all, cooking with your kid is a way to enjoy quality time as a family.

-Instead of allowing your kids to sit watching TV or playing video games for hours on end, getting them involved in the kitchen is also a great way to let them know the time and effort cooking requires.
-It is not an easy task for parents to prepare delicious and nutritious meals for their family every day.
-Allowing your kids to be a part of the process will help them to appreciate the food on the table each day, and even will give them a sense of pride for the plates they serve.
+Instead of letting your kids watch TV or play video games for hours on end, get them involved in the kitchen to teach them about the time and effort cooking requires.
+It is not an easy for parents to prepare delicious and nutritious meals for their families every day.
+If your kids help out, they will better appreciate the food on their table.
+They’ll also feel proud when the whole family eats something they helped make.

-It is important to think about how to make cooking safe and challenging for your child as they progress skill-wise and age-wise.
-If they are starting young, maybe having them stir and mix is appropriate and as they grow you can introduce measuring or chopping herbs with a butter knife.
-Small steps will help them feel more comfortable until they are ready to work with the oven or stove.
-You know your child best and as long as you are around to supervise they will be safe by your instructions.
+It is important to think about how to make cooking safe for your child while adjusting your approach as they progress skill-wise and grow older.
+If they are starting young, maybe have them stir and mix ingredients as appropriate.
+When they are older, you can introduce measuring liquids and chopping vegetables with supervision.
+Giving your child age-appropriate tasks will help them feel more comfortable until they are ready to work with the oven or stove.
+You know your child best and as long as you are around to supervise, they will be safe.

 Sources: